Serving individuals, families and children in Bond, Clinton, Marion and Washington counties since 1967.

 PARENT ENGAGEMENT & COMMUNITY PARTNERSHIPS

-BCMW Head Start program is family centered and designed to support parents as the most important influence in their child's life.
-The program strives to meet the needs and interest of the families enrolled through a variety of activities, trainings and educational opportunities.
+BCMW Head Start/Early Head Start is family centered and designed to support parents/guardians as the most important influence in their child's life.
+The program strives to meet the needs and interests of the families enrolled through a variety of activities, trainings and educational opportunities.

-Head Start's comprehensive approach to services is achieved through partnering with area social services agencies, local businesses, clubs, colleges, Pre-K programs, health service providers, community volunteers and public schools.
+BCMW Head Start/Early Head Start's comprehensive approach to services is achieved through partnering with area social service agencies, local businesses, clubs, colleges, Pre-K programs, health service providers, community volunteers and public schools.
 These organizations and agencies have agreements and/or memorandums of understanding with our program.

 CHILD OUTCOMES & SCHOOL READINESS

-BCMW Head Start, in partnership with the local communities, holds Book Drives throughout January and February to collect new and slightly used books.
-Events are planned during Dr. Seuss week to distribute the books to children and their family in an effort to promote literacy.
-Book walks, Bingo, Ring-around the Rosie and Minute to Win It, are just a few of the parent/child activities planned allowing the children an opportunity to win numerous books.
+BCMW Head Start/Early Head Start, in partnership with the local communities, holds Book Drives throughout January and February to collect new and slightly used books.
+Events are planned in March (in honor of Dr. Seuss's birthday) for distribution of books to children and their families in an effort to promote literacy.
+Fun games are used during the parent/child activities allowing the children an opportunity to win lots of books to take home.